 Forget Titian and Tiepolo – for many, Tintoretto is Venice’s greatest artist of all time.
-This is his finest work – filling two floors of a vast building with his paintings, including the ceiling.
-Once of Venice’s scuole – lay confraternities that did charity work in the community – the Scuola Grande di San Rocco was entirely decorated by Tintoretto to celebrate the end of the 1576 plague, which wiped out a third of the city.
+His finest paintings fill two floors of the vast Scuola Grande di San Rocco, one of Venice’s many scuole (lay confraternities that did charity work in the community), including the ceiling.
+They were decorated by Tintoretto to celebrate the end of the 1576 plague, which wiped out a third of the city.

 There are more than 60 paintings of swirling Biblical scenes (Tintoretto revolutionized the depiction of movement and amped up the use of rich color), including on the roof of the main hall.
 It’s like Venice’s Sistine Chapel.

-Planning tip: Many visitors see the Scuola and forget about the church of San Rocco, just outside.
-Don’t do that – there are yet more Tintorettos inside.
+Planning tip: Many visitors see the Scuola and forget about the nearby church of San Rocco, which has yet more Tintorettos inside.

-10. See the Grand Canal from Ca’ d’Oro
+10. View the Grand Canal from Ca’ d’Oro